Standard Course Information

 Software

-1. Microsoft Word 2019.
-You may obtain Word 2019 as a stand-alone program, as part of the Office suite, or as part of an Office 365 subscription.
+1. Microsoft Word.
+As a Faulkner student, you have access to Word as part of your enrollment.
+To install it, login with your Faulkner account at Office.com.
+Others may may obtain Word as a stand-alone program, as part of the Office suite, or as part of an Office 365 subscription.
 Through your (or a family member’s) employer, you may even qualify for a discount through Microsoft’s Home Use Program.

 2. Keymaps that will allow you to type biblical language and text critical characters in Unicode.
 (You do not need these keymaps if you are a MA-level student taking a textual elective based on the English Bible.)
 One set for Windows is available from Logos Bible Software and can be used whether you use Logos or not.1 To start using this set of keymaps, you can walk through this setup guide.
 From Mac users, I welcome input about what keymaps have proven most convenient and will be sure to share that with future Mac-using students.